 Consider Prescription Water Pills

-If you’ve tried all of the above and still feel uncomfortable or find yourself retaining too much water, consider discussing prescription pills with your doctor to help modulate fluid retention (4).
+If you’ve tried all of the above and still feel uncomfortable or find yourself retaining too much water, consider discussing prescription pills with your doctor to help modulate fluid retention, especially if it is due to a medical condition (4).

 The Bottom Line